vans0090/vans0090.github.io/readme.md

 * Using bootstrap _kindof professionally_ for the first time.
 * Keeping it in a good layout as it was representing me.
 * Working with github.
-* Folder names and linking mulitple assets with each other, located in diferent folders either.
+* Folder names and linking mulitple assets with each other, located in different folders either.
 * Adding my resume that opens in a different tab.

 To overcome these, number of things helped me: